GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 };
 ~~~~~~~~

 In your application, you can do the same.
-The list variable name and the state property name share the same name.
+The list variable and state property share the same name.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~